Date: Thursday 28 May 2026

 Location: Het Nieuwe Instituut, Museumpark 25, Rotterdam

-The evening is organised in collaboration with Het Nieuwe Instituut and moderated by journalist Nuria Ribas Costa.
-Ahead of the talk, the exhibition FUNGI: Anarchist Designers, curated by Anna Tsing and architect and artist Feifei Zhou, will be open to visit for free from 17:00 onwards.
+The evening was organised in collaboration with het Nieuwe Instituut and moderated by journalist Nuria Ribas Costa.
+The talk was part of the exhibition FUNGI: Anarchist Designers, curated by Anna Tsing and architect and artist Feifei Zhou.
 The exhibition explores fungi as radical designers in a world beyond human control.

 Participants